Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 The next innermost layer is the Python version-specific C API and includes all items that follow the CPython C API [stability policy](https://docs.python.org/3/c-api/stable.html#c-api-stability), as first laid out in [PEP 387](https://peps.python.org/pep-0387/) back in 2009.
 While public symbols in the CPython C API can be removed following a deprecation period or to fix a serious defect, this only happens after a period of public discussion and consideration of the community impact.
 Critically, CPython has a policy not to add or remove items in the version-specific API from the first beta release of a Python minor version onward.
-For example, this year Python 3.15.0rc1 cames out in August and that release will freeze the Python 3.15 version-specific C API.
+For example, this year Python 3.15.0b1 came out in May and that release froze the Python 3.15 version-specific C API.
-All subsequent release candidates and official releases share the same set of API items, including function signatures and struct layouts, with no changes allowed until the next Python minor release.
+All subsequent beta, release candidates, and official releases share the same set of API items, including function signatures and struct layouts, with no changes allowed until the next Python minor release.
-This allows projects to release binaries targeting a specific Python version and be assured it will continue to work for future bugfixes releases of that version.
+This allows projects to release binaries targeting a specific Python version and be assured it will continue to work for future bugfix releases of that version.

 ### Limited C API